Familial and Parental Relationships Can Ease Anxiety Among Academics in the United States

 Listed in

 Anxiety among academic faculty remains a critical yet understudied public health concern because of comorbidity with depression and other mental health disorders.
-Here, we present the largest study to date examining faculty anxiety, analyzing data from 2,106 professors across 62 U.S. higher education institutions using the Generalized Anxiety Disorder (GAD-7) assessment.
+Here, we present a large study examining faculty anxiety, analyzing data from 2,106 professors across 62 U.S. higher education institutions using the Generalized Anxiety Disorder (GAD-7) assessment.
 This comprehensive dataset revealed previously unknown patterns in how familial relationships and academic lineage influence faculty anxiety.
+The analysis in this work focused on faculty members who are not in a health profession, The exclusion of health profession faculty members in this study is important because compared to non-health profession faculty members, they experience a distinct set of mental health challenges which are exacerbated by clinical practice.
 Our analysis uncovered a clear relationship between academic rank and anxiety levels, with tenure-track assistant professors showing the highest anxiety scores (predicted GAD-7 = 7.9) compared to full professors.
-While academic discipline explains only 0.32% of anxiety variance, we identify institutional factors and family support as major moderators of faculty mental health.
-We find that close family relationships significantly moderated anxiety across institution types, with particularly strong protective effects at HBCUs/HSIs (b = -4.24, p = .015).
-Having an academic parent emerged as a novel protective factor, especially for faculty in STEM and Humanities (p < .018 and p < .010, respectively).
+Although academic discipline explains only 0.32% of anxiety variance, we identify institutional factors and family support as major moderators of faculty mental health.
+We find that close family relationships significantly moderated anxiety across institution types, with particularly strong protective effects at Historically Black Colleges and Universities (HBCUs) / Hispanic Serving Institutions (HSIs), b = −4.24, p = .015 and public institutions, b = −1.11, p = .027.
 These findings address a crucial gap in understanding faculty mental health and suggest that institutions should implement targeted interventions focusing on reinforcing social support systems, particularly for early-career academics.